 A 60 inch fabric tape measure is not necessary, a yard stick or other measuring device can be used, but it is strongly suggested.

 These are the 4 basic knots you'll use for making floss friendship bracelets.
 The abbreviations (in brackets) should come in handy if you follow patterns - they are commonly used in friendship bracelet instructions.

 This knot starts with the first loop of the forward knot and ends with the backward knot.
 This means that the thread on the left will stay on the left when the knot is completed.
-Watch a forward backward knot video to see this in action.

 This knot is reverse of the FB knot.
 It starts with the backward knot and finishes with the forward knot.
 The right thread will stay on the right.

 Once you have decided on the bracelet pattern and color scheme, measure the strands to the desired length and cut.

 Lay the strands together, lining their centers up.

 Fold the strands in half and make a knot at the center, leaving a loop approximately ¼ - ½ an inch long.

 This loop will be used to tie the bracelet when complete.